alf CLI Reference

 alf vault keygen | Generate a random 32-byte key (--out FILE or --stdout; --force to overwrite) |

-alf vault add | Encrypt a credential and append it to the vault (~/.alf/vault/credentials.json by default); requires vault key |
+alf vault add | Encrypt a credential and append it to the agent's vault; requires vault key |

 alf vault encrypt | Read a VaultPayload JSON from --in / stdin (or a raw secret string); emit one CredentialRecord JSON on stdout |

-alf vault decrypt | Decrypt one selected record from a vault file or an .alf (--in); requires vault key; refuses non-TTY stdout without --yes-insecure |
+alf vault decrypt | Decrypt one selected record from the agent's vault (or --in file / .alf); requires vault key; refuses non-TTY stdout without --yes-insecure |

 alf vault list | Print plaintext descriptors for all records (no key) |